 - 1. An accredited funded private school may receive Early Literacy Funding for programs provided for funded students in Grades 1 and 2. - 2.
 In order to access funding, an accredited funded private school must indicate on the Notice of Intent to Operate a Private School (NOI), that it plans to provide Early Literacy programs for Grades 1 and 2. - 3.
-Accredited funded private schools may use Early Literacy Funding in the following ways: - a) minimum of 85 per cent to hire additional human resources to support classroom teachers in giving students at risk the additional programming and attention they need. - maximum of 15 per cent to purchase early literacy resources, or to provide in-service for parents and for teachers, or other staff deployed as part of the school's Early Literacy program. - 4.
-All students in Grades 1 and 2 who need early literacy assistance must have access to the program. - 5.
-Accredited funded private schools will be required to report on the number of students served and their level of achievement.
-If the program objectives have been met and not all the funding was utilized, the remainder of the funding may be utilized for other programs. - 6.
-Accredited funded private schools will be required to report revenues and expenditures in their audited financial statements.
+Accredited funded private schools may use Early Literacy Funding in the following ways: - a) minimum of 85 per cent to hire additional human resources to support classroom teachers in giving students at risk the additional programming and attention they need; - b) maximum of 15 per cent to purchase early literacy resources, or to provide in-service for parents and for teachers, or other staff as part of the school's Early Literacy program.

+- 4. All students in Grades 1 and 2 who need early literacy assistance must have access to the program.
+Accredited funded private schools are required to keep on file the number of students served and their level of achievement. - 5.
+If the program objectives have been met and not all the funding was utilized, the remainder of the funding may be utilized for other programs. - Accredited funded private schools will be required to report revenues and expenditures in their audited financial statements

-(Section 3.5 to 3.8 - refer to Table of Contents)
+(Sections 3.5 to 3.9 - please refer to the Table of Contents)